 The only thing constant in cyber security is that attackers’ methods will continue to evolve.
 They get smarter, more resourceful and are impressively ever patient.

-The HPE Integrity NonStop server is not only a foundation of the HPE Server business, it is also central to countless mission-critical environments globally.
+The HPE Integrity NonStop server is not only a foundation of the HPE Server business, it is also central to countless mission critical environments globally.
 For the longest time, security of “Mission Critical” systems, such as IBM Mainframes, HPE NonStops, SAP HANA and others have remained mostly static and under the radar, while high profile attacks on other platforms and applications have taken the spotlight.
 That hasn’t lessened the risk to these foundational systems and the data they possess,it has actually created a gap.
 A security gap that will only increase if not properly addressed due to the advancements in globalization, virtualization and newly introduced technologies like IoT, distributed systems and in-memory computing.

 Interestingly enough, the NonStop server isn’t the only mission critical enterprise solution in this situation.
 There are some colorful parallels that can be drawn between applications running on the NonStop server and those running in SAP environments.
-Both are in highly mission-critical environments and vital to the revenue generation of an organization, and they frequently run payments applications like ACI’s BASE24 and other vendor supplied and homegrown applications.
+Both are in highly mission critical environments and vital to the revenue generation of an organization, and they frequently run payments applications like ACI’s BASE24 and other vendor-supplied and homegrown applications.
 This creates some interesting security challenges.
 In a recent article from The Connection Magazine, Jason Kazarian, Senior Architect at HPE, described legacy systems as “complex information systems initially developed well in the past that remain critical to the business in spite of being more difficult or expensive to maintain than modern systems”.
 His article went on to point out the security challenges of legacy applications.
-Some of these applications tend to be unsupported and lack security features that modern applications would have.
+Some of these applications tend to be unsupported and lack the security features that modern applications would have.
 Security patches aren’t readily available, and even if they are, these critical patches aren’t applied in a timely fashion out of fear it will cause a disruption to the business.
-This makes detecting and addressing security risk a greater challenge than it already is.
+This makes detecting and addressing security risks a greater challenge than it already is.

 Mind The Gap